Emma Willard: Later life and death

+Legacy and honors

-The Troy Female Seminary was renamed the Emma Willard School in 1892, in her honor and today is still promoting her strong belief in women's education.
-A statue honoring her services to the cause of higher education was erected in Troy in 1895.
-An Emma Willard Memorial was erected in Middlebury in 1941.
+The Troy Female Seminary was renamed the Emma Willard School in 1892 in her honor and today is still promoting her strong belief in women's education.
+A statue honoring her services to the cause of higher education was erected in Troy in 1895 and stands on what is now the Russell Sage College campus.

+A marble memorial was erected in Middlebury in 1941.
 In 1905, Willard was inducted into the Hall of Fame for Great Americans in the Bronx, New York.
 In 2013, Willard was inducted into the National Women's Hall of Fame.

+She has been the subject of several biographies.
+Her geographies are discussed by Calhoun and her histories by Baym.